Types Of Oxy Acetylene Welding Flames

 The term steel does not mean any one single composition.
 It is a vast variety of alloys that can all be called steel.
 If the metal has only carbon, and does not contain any other intentionally added alloy (except the impurities), then it is called plain carbon steel.
 Sometimes, elements such as vanadium, chromium, molybdenum, … Read more

-Setting up Oxyacetylene Welding Equipment
+Oxyacetylene Welding Torch